PORTFOLIO - EXITED, THEN LIVE ONES below

 Captive Media: Despite building a 100+ portfolio of venues, DOOH (Digital Out of Home) advertising is not yet widely recognised as a medium by the industry.
 A case of a startup that was too early; spent time/cash in educating the multiple stakeholders between brands and their potential consumers; was probably subscale and thus investors stopped funding.
 Various exit options were investigated, unsuccessfully.
 Solvent closure

 e-Go aeroplanes: Prototype flew in 2013.
-However, the UK market size was not big enough (low margins generated by low volume manufacture) for shareholders to support entry into other markets.
+However, the UK market size was not big enough (very low margins generated by very low volume manufacture) for shareholders to support entry into other markets.
 The other markets (eg USA) would have increased production to a sufficient level to reduce sales prices and increase margins.
 Solvent closure and sale to one of the founders.